ajfisher/plantuino/README.rst

     #define MAX_DATASTREAM_NUM 10

-- Plug the garduino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
+- Plug the plantuino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
 - Copy the config.h.sample file to config.h and change the following::
     - set a MAC address that is unique on your network as well as setting the IP, subnet and gateway bytes as per your LAN
     - Set your API key as per instructions in the code.